RoryBr1/Milestone-3/README.md

     ![Flash Message](/static/readme-assets/flash-message.png)
     - _Flash messages are displayed at the top of the page and disappear after several seconds_

+**Developer Note**: The website has been designed with the intention that only the admin user can add or remove content.
+Therefore, the registration page was removed after the _admin1_ user was created.
+If in future, additional users need to be created, a registration page can be made using
+[this code](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/02-UserAuthenticationAndAuthorization/03-register_functionality/templates) and linking to it from the homepage.

 <hr>

 ## Future Features